Mía Maestro: Early life and career

 Maestro has been cast as the lead character in Cutthroat, an ABC television pilot for the 2010–2011 season.
 As of 30 September 2010, she has been cast as Carmen of the Denali Coven in The Twilight Saga: Breaking Dawn – Part 1 and Part 2.
-Maestro guest-starred as maya in White Collar, a restaurant owner with whom Neal Caffrey (Matt Bomer) has a fling while on the run.
+Maestro guest-starred in White Collar, as Maya, a restaurant owner, with whom Neal Caffrey (Matt Bomer) has a fling while on the run.

 She played Dr. Nora Martinez in the vampire horror series The Strain, created by Guillermo del Toro.
 She also guest starred in the NBC television series Hannibal in 2015, playing the role of Allegra Pazzi, the wife of an Italian inspector.
 In 2017, she returned to theater and played the role of Diana Salazar in Ferdinand von Schirach's Terror.
 The play was produced in multiple countries, an adapted version of the play had its United States premiere in a production by Miami New Drama at Miami Beach's Colony Theatre.

 In 2019, she starred as Sonia in the critically-acclaimed indie drama End of the Century.
 Maestro starred in the lead role of Magdalena in the magical realist film The Cow Who Sang a Song Into the Future (2022), directed by Francisca Alegria.
 The film premiered and competed for Grand Jury Prize at Sundance Film Festival.
 In August 2022, it has been announced that Maestro is cast as the lead role opposite James Franco in the biopic Alina of Cuba, about Fidel Castro and his daughter Alina Fernández.
 Maestro is set to portray Natalia Revuelta Clews, Castro's lover and the mother of Alina.
 Maestro starred in the independent film, Grassland which was directed by Common and released at the Los Angeles Latino International Film Festival on June 2, 2024.